SDquest/SDquest/USAGE.md

 - end: the end position of this mosaic SD
 - B1 B2 ...: the ordered list of SDblocks in this mosaic SD

+# Test Case
+A test case with 1 Mb simulated genome is attached inside the "Genome" and "maskedGenome" folder under the "Code" directory.
+If no additional genome data be added into the "Genome" and "maskedGenome" folder under the "Code" directory, SDquest default to run SDquest on this 1 Mb simulated genome.

+In this 1 Mb simulated genome, there exist 4 mosaic SDs [A, B]